Valencia Gunder loves the 305.

-There’s one nickname Valencia Gunder says she’s never used for her hometown of Miami—the Magic City.
+However, there’s one nickname she says she’s never used for her hometown of Miami—the Magic City.
 Though she’s lived there her whole life, the 33-year-old resident of Liberty City, a predominantly black and working-class neighborhood in northwest Miami, told The Root, “Maybe where I grew up at, it was never magic for us.”

 But Gunder is more than aware of the nickname, especially considering that a $1 billion development project by the same name is underway in the rapidly gentrifying neighborhood of Little Haiti, where she works as a community organizer for New Florida Majority, an organization aimed at empowering and mobilizing historically marginalized groups.